fmaule/study-group/promises-async-await/README.md

 ```

 creating an async function and call it from the main scope

+**WARNING**: this is not ideal.
+Will work, but any *async* function will return a Promise and we are just ignoring it, could potentially lead to unhandled promise rejections
 ```
 const fnThatCanAwait = async () => {
   await yourAsyncFunction();